Scottish-Tech-Army/Volunteer-app/DEPLOYMENT.md

 - `BUGSNAG_API_KEY` should not usually be in your local .env file, but must be included on the production server
 - `SLACK_CHANNEL_VOLUNTEER_PROJECT_INTEREST` should be different on the production server
 - `SLACK_SECRET_WEBHOOK_INITIAL_TRIAGE` should not usually be in your local .env file, but must be included on the production server

+> After you have added the updated .env values to GitHub Secrets, **if you amended your local .env file make sure you reset it back to the values you had before** for local development (e.g. `AIRTABLE_PROJECTS_RESOURCES_CACHE_TABLE` should be the test table name, not the production table name etc -- check all the the variables mentioned in the list above).

 > Make sure the .env file you copy and paste from is all correctly formatted too: there should be no spaces before and after `=` signs, string values should be inside double quotes `"`, e.g. `BUGSNAG_API_KEY="abc123def456hij7890xxxxxxxx"`